protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 ### Scope

 This tutorial describes how to create a simple hierarchical actor system of actors communicating via ports and bindings.
 Additionally you will use the Timing Service from the eTrice model library.
-This tutorial can be done for the target languages Java or C. For the Ping Pong scenario we want to create a model with a sender and a reveiver of a message.
+This tutorial can be done for the target languages Java or C. For the Ping Pong scenario we want to create a model with a sender and a receiver of a message.
 The receiver has to wait for the ping message from the sender, wait for a second and respond with a pong message.

 The resulting Message Sequence Chart (MSC) at the end of this tutorial should look like this: